realA10001986/Time-Circuits-Display/README.md

 A rotary encoder is, simply put, a turnable knob.
 On the TCD, rotary encoders can be used for speed and/or audio volume.

-The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991), [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) and [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) (or [here](https://www.tindie.com/products/saimon/i2cencoder-v21-connect-rotary-encoder-on-i2c-bus/)) i2c rotary encoders; a CircuitSetup original prop is in the works.
-For the Adafruit and the DuPPa, I recommend buying the PCBs without an actual encoder and soldering on a Bourns PEC11R-42xxy-S0024.
+For information on supported encoder models/types and configuration, see [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/DIY/README.md#rotary-encoder)

-For wiring information, see [here](#appendix-b-i2c-peripheral-wiring).
 Up to two rotary encoders can be connected, one for speed, one for volume.

 ### Rotary Encoder for Speed